learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Scrum.md

     - This builds in feedback and continual improvement of processes in the scrum framework.

 ### Why is scrum important?
 Teams use the scrum framework since it provides an efficient and adaptable way to organize and manage teams and products.
 It is team-centric and self-managed and encourages creativity with the flexibility to assign work based on work styles.
 The framework has concrete roles, events, artifacts, and values.
-These aspects of scrum are incorporated into professional workplaces and can be used in the 301 to finish the project in the short amount of time given.
+These aspects of scrum are incorporated into professional workplaces and can be used in CSC301 to finish the project in the short amount of time given.

 ### Resources
 - [Atlassin - scrum](https://www.atlassian.com/agile/scrum)